 The Vatican Church

-The Vatican and Castel Sant’Angelo are across from each other so they should be done in the same day.
-You can go to the very top of the Vatican dome and it has a beautiful view.
+The Vatican and Castel Sant’Angelo are across from each other so they can be done in the same day.
+You can go to the very top of the Vatican dome which has a beautiful view.

 Cost: Free for general entry, 7 euro for the dome